antw/quinn/README.md

         }
     });

-Be aware that the **onChange** callback is run every time the slider value changes, which can be extremely frequent when dragging the slider handle.
+Be aware that the **onDrag** callback is run every time the slider value changes, which can be extremely frequent when dragging the slider handle.
 This is perfect for "hooking" in to the slider to display the value elsewhere in your UI (such as the examples on this page), to update a graph in real-time, etc, but is not suitable for persisting the slider value to a server unless you like flooding your application with tens of HTTP requests per second.
-Use **onCommit** which is fired only after the user has finished dragging the handle.
+Use **onChange** which is fired only after the user has finished dragging the handle.

 Explicitly returning false in the callback will prevent the change.

     $('.slider').quinn({
-        onChange: function (newValue, slider) {
+        onDrag: function (newValue, slider) {
             // Prevent selection of 41 to 59.
             if (newValue > 40 && newValue < 60) {
                 return false;